 If you are laying off employees at your company, you need an ironclad agreement that is beneficial for you and your employees.
 With help from the skilled attorneys at Sparks Law, you can create a well-drafted document that prevents future problems if employees become disgruntled or breach the agreement.
 An Alpharetta severance agreements lawyer can help you determine a strategy that fits your industry and circumstances.

 Some provisions included in these agreements are obvious, such as the amount of severance pay the employee will receive.
 A severance agreement will also specify whether the payment will be issued in a lump sum or installments.
-Other common provisions in severance agreements include the following:
+Other common provisions in employment severance agreements include the following:

 Our skilled Alpharetta attorneys can go over other, lesser-known provisions that could be included in a severance agreement to avoid future problems if an employee decides to retaliate for being laid off.